e-lie/renardo_reapy/docs/source/install_guide.rst

     Below are straightforward instructions for users that already have experience with using Python in a terminal.
 If you feel you need more explanation, head to `Detailed instructions`_.

-reapy is available via ``pip``:
+renardo_reapy is available via ``pip``:

 .. code-block:: bash

     $ pip install python-reapy

-One additional step is required to let REAPER know reapy is available.
+One additional step is required to let REAPER know renardo_reapy is available.
 First, open REAPER.
 Then in a terminal, run:

 .. code-block:: bash

-    $ python -c "import reapy; reapy.configure_reaper()"
+    $ python -c "import renardo_reapy; renardo_reapy.configure_reaper()"

 Now restart REAPER, and you're all set!